ckeditor/ckeditor5/docs/features/ui-language.md

 Currently, it is possible to change the UI language at the build stage and after the build.
 A single build of the editor supports the language which was defined in the [CKEditor 5 webpack plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-webpack-plugin)'s configuration.
 Check the whole translation process to see how you can change the language later.

-If you use one of the {@link builds/index predefined editor builds}, refer to {@link builds/guides/development/custom-builds Creating custom builds} to learn how to change the language of your build.
+If you use one of the {@link builds/index predefined editor builds}, refer to @link builds/guides/integration/advanced-setup#creating-a-custom-build Creating a custom build} to learn how to change the language of your build.

 If you build CKEditor 5 from scratch or integrate it directly into your application, then all you need to do is to: